MALAYSIA COUNTRY GUIDE

 There are plenty of options for where you can set up your Malaysian company.
 First tier cities in Malaysia, such as Kuala Lumpur, Penang, and Johor Bahru, have greater competition and higher business costs.

-Financial Markets and Stocks in Malaysia
+Trading Stocks in Malaysia

 Malaysia’s financial markets have been developing since the 1930s.
 The Malayan Stock Exchange was established in 1960.